3dv-in-ecommerce/3dv-in-ecommerce.github.io/_pages/home.md

   <div class="col-md-12">
     <a href="https://roozbehm.info/"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/roozbeh.jpeg" | prepend:site.baseurl }}"></a>
     <p>
       <b><a href="https://roozbehm.info/">Roozbeh Mottaghi</a></b> Research Scientist Manager at Meta and Affiliate Associate Prof. at the University of Washington working on Vision-and-Language and Embodied AI.
+Prior to joining FAIR, he was the Research Manager of the PRIOR team at the Allen Institute for AI.
+Before that, I was a Postdoctoral Researcher in the Computer Science Department at Stanford University.
+He was a post-doctoral researcher at the Computer Science Department at Stanford University.
+He obtained his PhD in Computer Science from University of California, Los Angeles.
     </p>
   </div>
 </div><br>